phoe/protest/doc/protocol.md

 class subtyping one of `PROTOCOL-ELEMENT`'s protocol subclasses - either `PROTOCOL-OPERATION` for operations or `PROTOCOL-DATA-TYPE` for data types.

-You will need to define methods on three generic functions:
+You will need to define methods on generic functions `GENERATE-ELEMENT`, `GENERATE-FORMS` and `GENERATE-CODE`.

-  * `GENERATE-ELEMENT`, which generates the element based on its list representation,
-  * `GENERATE-FORMS`, which accepts a protocol element and returns its list representation,
-  * `GENERATE-CODE`, which accepts a protocol element and generates code to be executed whenever the protocol is executed.

 For `GENERATE-ELEMENT`, pick a keyword that will represent your new element and use it in an  EQL specializer when defining a method on `GENERATE-ELEMENT.`

 You may also want to define methods on `DOCUMENTATION` and `SETF DOCUMENTATION` for your protocol element.